 is something cogent, concise, contrapuntally savvy, listener-friendly, and definitely of our time ... something captivating enough to grow on people with repeated hearings ... something that can be employed by other musicians as a vehicle to help bring out

 Art forms destined to have a future literally LIVE on energy innovation -- in the case of music by keeping the best of what we know from composers of the past and doing something interesting and unpredictable

 with it that nobody has ever heard before.

 THIS is what this new music IS NOT:

 it IS NOT something that tries to reinvent the wheel of common practice manner ...

-it IS NOT unsettling, discordant, or outlandish enough to be expected to place in, or even qualify for, any contest for contemporary composition organized by those
+IS NOT discordant, unsettling, or outlandish enough to be expected to qualify for any contemporary composition contest organized by those

 it IS NOT something with shapeless, awkward, meaningless form that can be fastened